Workplace Harassment Attorneys in Pasadena, California

-No one should have to deal with harassing conduct motivated by their race, gender, religious beliefs, or other protected characteristic in the workplace.
+No one should have to deal with harassing workplace conduct motivated by race, gender, religious beliefs, or other protected characteristics.
 If you are experiencing unwelcome conduct from a co-worker or supervisor based on one or more of the protected categories discussed below, you might have grounds for a claim.

-Reach out to a California harassment lawyer from Domb & Rauchwerger to find out if taking legal action is the right choice for you.
-If an attorney from our firm agrees to take on your case, they’ll guide you through the process with compassion and patience.
+Reach out to a Pasadena workplace harassment lawyer from Domb & Rauchwerger to determine if taking legal action is the right choice for you.
+This is particularly essential if you have experienced repeated harassment or were fired due to harassment.
+If we agree to take on your case, we will guide you through the process with compassion and patience.

-- You actually considered the conduct to be offensive or intimidating,
+- You considered the conduct to be offensive or intimidating

-- The harassing conduct was either engaged in by a supervisor, or a supervisor or manager knew (or should have known) about the harassing conduct but failed to take any action to ensure that the harassing conduct stopped, and
+- The harassing conduct was either engaged in by a supervisor, or a supervisor or manager knew (or should have known) about the harassing conduct but failed to take any action to ensure that the harassing conduct stopped

-- That you suffered harm as a result of the harassing conduct
+- You suffered harm as a result of the harassing conduct

 Determining whether you’ve experienced harassment can be difficult, as some forms of rude behavior might not qualify for a legal claim.
-Luckily, our California harassment lawyers are here to break down the factors that make up a valid unlawful harassment claim.
+Our harassment lawyers are here to break down the factors that make up a valid unlawful harassment claim.

 Protected Categories

-In order to be considered a victim of illegal workplace harassment, you must have been targeted with harassing conduct because you belong to a protected category (or you are perceived to belong to a protected category).
-A protected category is a characteristic that the law prohibits employers and other entities from discriminating against and harassing people on the basis of.
+To be considered a victim of illegal workplace harassment, you must have been targeted with harassing conduct because you belong to a protected category (or you are perceived to belong).
+A protected category is a characteristic that prohibits discrimination or harassment by employers and other entities.

 According to the Fair Employment and Housing Act (FEHA), the following characteristics are considered to be protected categories: